madyankin/postcss-modules/README.md

 ## Usage

+By default, a JSON file with exported classes will be placed next to corresponding CSS.
-You have a freedom to make everything you want with exported classes, just use the `getJSON` callback.
+But you have a freedom to make everything you want with exported classes, just use the `getJSON` callback.
 For example, save data about classes into a corresponding JSON file:

 ```js